Jason Demetriou (rugby league): St George Dragons

 In January 2016, Demetriou joined the St. George Illawarra Dragons as an assistant coach and as head coach to their NSW Cup feeder team, the Illawarra Cutters.
 In September 2016, he was named coach of the 2016 Intrust Super Premiership NSW Team of the Year.
 He went on to win the grand final with the Cutters that year.

 Brisbane Broncos

 In 2017, Demetriou joined Brisbane under head coach Wayne Bennett.
 He took over as the side's attacking coach in Round 6 of the 2018 NRL season, with the side scoring the second most tries in the competition from that point forward.

 South Sydney Rabbitohs

 In December 2018, he joined South Sydney as an assistant coach, following Bennett to the club.
 In February 2020, it was announced that Demetriou would succeed Bennett as head coach at the end of the 2021 NRL season.
 On 6 August 2020, it was announced Demetriou would make his coaching debut for the South Sydney Rabbitohs after head coach Wayne Bennett breached the NRL's COVID-19 protocols.
-His first match as coach saw the South Sydney club defeat Brisbane by 28-10 at ANZ Stadium in Sydney.